PulseTile/PulseTile-RA-Lerna/README.md

 </script>
 ```

-First of all, you should set your **domain name** here.
-This domain name will be used for all requests to the server side.
+First of all, you should set your **domain name**.
+It will be used for all requests to the server side.

 Parameters **isOldDesign** and **isRectangleButtons** should be `false`.